 Beef Tenderloin is great.
 What about oven roasted beef tenderloin that’s been rolled and stuffed with garlic and horseradish?
 Well, that’s even better.
 And it’s a one pan dish that’s really quite easy to do.

 The trickiest part of the dish is butterflying open the filet.
-I could have taken a bunch of step-by-step pictures of how to do this, but I think it’s probably easier to take a few minutes and watch this guy explain how to prepare a beef tenderloin to be stuffed.
+I could have taken a bunch of step-by-step pictures of how to do this, but I think it’s probably easier to check out the excellent culinary school material at OKChef.
+They have a number of excellent tutorials on how to butterfly meat.

 When cooking whole cuts of meat like this, I tend to approximate about 1/3 pound for every adult that will be eating.
 After trimming and cooking, you’ll be left with roughly a 1/4 pound piece, which is just enough if there are side dishes.
 If this is going to be a Guys’ Night and you’re really focusing just on the meat, kick that up to 1/2 pound per adult.

 You’ll want to use bold flavors in the stuffing because of the long cook times.
 The garlic, and the other ingredients, will mellow out quite a bit while in the oven for 45 minutes.